-East Kent Hospitals University NHS Foundation Trust, one of the largest hospital trusts in England, is using RFID Discovery from Harland Simon to automatically track the location of 3000 mobile medical devices across 3 hospital sites.
+East Kent Hospitals University NHS Foundation Trust, one of the largest hospital trusts in England, is using RFID Discovery from Paragon-ID to automatically track the location of 3000 mobile medical devices across 3 hospital sites.

 Andy Barrow, EBME Manager at the Trust, is responsible for managing medical devices at William Harvey, Queen Elizabeth the Queen Mother and Kent & Canterbury Hospitals.

 He comments: “Managing a large fleet of medical devices across three hospital sites is always a challenge.
 Shrinking budgets coupled with increasing patient numbers drive us to look at new ways of approaching this task.
 Tracking the location of mobile medical devices with RFID technology means that we can maximise utilisation levels and therefore reduce the amount of new devices needed.
 We have also significantly reduced the time our technicians and nurses spend looking for equipment.”